 It consists of these three pages (and the order form/page).

-If you sell the product elsewhere, on this page it should be priced about 30% off, that’s why this is called a One Time Offer (OTO) page, because they’ll only see this offer (at reduced price) on this page only.
+If you sell the product elsewhere, on this page it should be priced about 30% off, that’s why this is called a One Time Offer (OTO) page because they’ll only see this offer (at a reduced price) on this page only.

 After they order this product they’ll be redirected to the thank you page to download the product.

-And of course they can simple close this page if they don’t want to buy the product.
+And of course, they can simply close this page if they don’t want to buy the product.
 The download link for the freebie they opted for will be sent to them via email.

 If you use paid traffic methods like Facebook Ads, Google Adwords, Solo Ads, etc., you’re spending money to build your list.

-As you can probably imagine the challenge is to build a break even funnel.
-You need to do a lot of testing to build a break even funnel.
-And there are lot of elements you can test.
+As you can probably imagine the challenge is to build a break-even funnel.
+You need to do a lot of testing to build a break-even funnel.
+And there are a lot of elements you can test.